Tree Canopy at Seaside Park, Bridgeport

 The Fairfield Garden Club began planting daffodil bulbs around town in the fall of 2011.
-We have planted bulbs in the following locations: Brookside Park at the corner of Mill Plain Road and Brookside Road, Ludlow Park, Burr Homestead, Fairfield Public Library and Reeves Park in Southport across from Pequot Library.
+We have planted bulbs in the following locations: Brookside Park at the corner of Mill Plain Road and Brookside Road, Ludlow Park, Burr Homestead, Fairfield Public Library (Main Branch and Fairfield Woods Branch), Reeves Park in Southport across from Pequot Library and the Mill Plain Green.

 The Greenwich Daffodil Society has for several years given The Fairfield Garden Club historic daffodil bulbs which have been planted at the town Library under the Fairfield Public Library sign on the Post Road.